 We can see in the IntelXDK console how the data is being uploaded if we execute the code

 In addition, we can now check that the data are being collected correctly in Orion Context Broker if we do a REST request to its API

 Finally, we can create a dashboard to visualize the data of Ultralight 2.0 in real-time in a very easy way thanks to freeboard.io

 With an existing account of freeboard.io, we will add the datasource.
 We will have to introduce the parameters like Fiware-Service, Fiware-Subservice, Host:Port, etc.

-Then we will add a pane to later on add a widget of the Gauge type.
+Then we will add a pane too, later on, add a widget of the Gauge type.

 Once saved, we will be able to visualize our graphic and see how it changes every second.

-The whole process can be found in our YouTube channel.
+The whole process can be found on our YouTube channel.
 You can find the video here:

 This was the post about how to connect a «thing» to the Internet of Things using FIWARE and the Ultralight 2.0 protocol over HTTP